19Doors/NeuralHire/README.md

-# NeuralHire: AI-Powered Recruitment Revolution 🚀
+# NeuralHire: AI-Powered Recruitment Revolution

 Welcome to **NeuralHire**, an intelligent multi-agent AI system designed to streamline and revolutionize your recruitment process.
-From intelligent job description analysis to precision candidate matching and automated interview scheduling, NeuralHire empowers companies to efficiently find the best talent.
+NeuralHire empowers companies to efficiently find the best talent, from intelligent job description analysis to precision candidate matching and automated interview scheduling.

-## ✨ Features
+## ✨ Key Features

-NeuralHire automates and optimizes the entire candidate screening workflow, allowing you to focus on strategic hiring decisions.
+NeuralHire automates and optimizes the entire candidate screening workflow, allowing your team to focus on strategic hiring decisions.

 *   **Seamless Job Requisition Management** 📄
     *   Effortlessly upload and manage multiple job descriptions (JDs) through an intuitive interface.